 Catheter being inserted

-After using an 18-gauge needle to make a puncture in the internal jugular vein in a craniocaudal direction, insert a 60-centimeter piece of 0.81-millimeter-diameter “J” guidewire through the needle [1] and quickly but carefully replace the needle with a venous catheter with three lines along the guidewire [2].
+Make a cutaneous midline incision on the ventral aspect of the neck, 2 cm lateral from the trachea.
+Use surgical forceps to dissect the tissues After using an 18-gauge needle to make a puncture in the internal jugular vein in a craniocaudal direction, insert a 60-centimeter piece of 0.81-millimeter-diameter “J” guidewire through the needle [1] and quickly but carefully replace the needle with a venous catheter with three lines along the guidewire [2] and remove the guidewire while keeping the catheter in place [1].

 Shot of needle, then guidewire being inserted through needle